Ida Emilie and Wilna J. Cornwell Letters, 1943-1945: Finding Aid

 Description of Contents

-The Ida Emilie and Wilna J. Cornwell WAVES Letters, comprising 7 linear inches of documents, span the WAVES careers of sisters Ida Emilie and Wilna J. Cornwell, from 1943 to 1945.
+The Ida Emilie and Wilna J. Cornwell WAVES Letters, comprising 0.63 linear feet of documents, span the WAVES careers of sisters Ida Emilie and Wilna J. Cornwell, from 1943 to 1945.
 The letters document various aspects of WAVES service, including basic and specialty training, housing, food and food quality, job responsibilities, interactions with servicemen, leave and recreation, acquaintances, and comparisons between different duty stations.